Pixel 4a

-The Pixel 4a and Pixel 4a (5G) are a pair of Android smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Pixel 4a and Pixel 4a (5G) are a pair of Android-based smartphones designed, developed, and marketed by Google as part of its Google Pixel product line.
 They collectively serve as mid-range variants of the Pixel 4 and Pixel 4 XL.
-The Pixel 4a was announced on August 3, 2020 via a press release, while the Pixel 4a (5G) was announced on September 30, 2020 at the "Launch Night In" event.
+The Pixel 4a was announced on August 3, 2020, via a press release, while the Pixel 4a (5G) was announced on September 30, 2020, at the "Launch Night In" event.
 The Pixel 4a was considered to be one of the best budget smartphones of the 2020 year, being priced at around $400 USD.